 - Centralized: Keep all the information involved in your affiliate program, such as contact information, commission structures, campaigns, marketing materials, reports, and communications in a single shared source of truth

-- Integrated: Seamlessly connect your affiliate management data to your CRM, payments system, marketing communications tools, reporting system, or any other technology you’re currently using
+- Integrated: Seamlessly connect your affiliate program management data to your CRM, payments system, marketing communications tools, reporting system, or any other technology you’re currently using

 5. Provide ongoing education and enablement